MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/appointments-do-not-sync-to-exchange-for-some-users.md

 ## Workaround

-Microsoft is investigating a solution to this issue.
-In the meantime, you can work around the issue by changing the user's time zone setting in Dynamics 365:
+If you're in one of the impacted time zones, you can work around the issue by changing the user's time zone setting in Dynamics 365:

 1. A Dynamics 365 user can access their personal options by selecting the gear icon in the upper-right corner of Dynamics 365 and then selecting **Options**.